organix/uFork/proto.md

 (returning the _current_ `value` to `cust`).
-If `old` **does** match the state `value`, update the `value` to `new` and branch the the "read" handler
+If `old` **does** match the state `value`, update the `value` to `new` and branch to the "read" handler
 (returning the _previous_ `value` to `cust`).
-Notice that the state update only takes effect when the event-handling transaction commits.
+Notice that the state update only takes effect when the event-handling transaction commits, so the "read" handler always returns the original `value`.

+The "CAS" handler demonstrates an important design principle.
+State-changing operations should generally determine a new value and update the private state in one atomic transaction.
+Also, the state-changing operation must be defined on the actor holding the state, since no actor can mutate another actor's state directly.

+#### Object-Oriented Facets

-Now that we have an object-oriented state-holder, let consider how to control the availability of various operations to different clients.
+Now that we have an object-oriented state-holder, lets consider how to control the availability of various operations to different clients.
 If multiple clients have direct access to the cell, they each have the authority to perform all of the available operations.
-Instead we will provide _facets_ for each available operation on this cell.
+Instead we will provide _facets_ for each available operation on a particular cell.

 Each _facet_ is represented by a distinct actor, separate from each other and from the state-holder.